Select Language

 4 Experimental Results

-4.2 Portfolio Replication
+4.2 Portfolio Comparison

 5 Technical Implementation

-5.1 Code Examples
+5.1 Code Implementation

 def asic_option_price(hash_rate, electricity_cost, volatility, time_horizon):

-"""Calculate ASIC price using options framework"""
+"""Calculate ASIC value using options pricing framework"""

-d1 = (np.log(current_price/strike_price) +
+d1 = (np.log(current_price / electricity_cost) +

-d2 = d1 - volatility*np.sqrt(time_horizon)
+d2 = d1 - volatility * np.sqrt(time_horizon)

-option_value = current_price*norm.cdf(d1) -
+option_value = current_price * norm.cdf(d1) -

-return option_value * hash_rate
+return option_value * hash_rate * time_horizon

 6 Future Applications